Palace of Holyrood House

 The Royal Mile

-Threading its way through the heart of Edinburgh’s Old Town, the Royal Mile is topped and tailed by Edinburgh Castle at its crest and the Palace of Holyroodhouse at its base.
-A stroll along this famous street reveals an assortment of treasures to explore.
+Threading its way through the heart of Edinburgh’s Old Town, the Royal Mile is topped by Edinburgh Castle at its crest and the Palace of Holyroodhouse at its base.
+A stroll along this famous street reveals an assortment of treasures to explore, and when it’s time to take a break, there are plenty of restaurants, bars and cafes to relax in.

 Take a step back in time with a visit to Gladstone’s Land and see what life would have been like in 17th century Edinburgh.
 Enter Makars’ Court, a tranquil courtyard with carved paving stones celebrating writers from the 14th century right up to the current day and it is here you will find the Writers Museum.
-This fascinating attraction contains the works of some of Scotland’s greatest writers including Robert Burns and Robert Louis Stevenson.
+This attraction contains the works of some of Scotland’s greatest writers including Robert Burns and Robert Louis Stevenson.
 Further down the Royal Mile you can visit John Knox House which dates back to 1470.
 This is the only medieval building remaining in Edinburgh and is associated with the Scottish Reformation and subsequent abdication of Mary Queen of Scots.
-As you wander along, take a moment to step off the main thoroughfare and explore the many closes, narrow alleyways and wynds.
-The Real Mary Kings Close is a warren of dark, underground passageways which winds its way below the city streets.
-A guided tour will reveal tales of murder, plagues and unsolved mysteries.
+For a glimpse into the lives of Edinburgh’s residents during the 17th century, visit the Real Mary King’s Close.
+This underground warren of streets and houses was once a bustling part of the city, now preserved as a historic site.

 The Scottish Parliament sits near the foot of the Royal Mile.
 Its contemporary architecture is in stark contrast to the ancient and historical buildings close by.
 Open on certain days for free guided tours and talks, it also has an excellent exhibition, café and gift shop.
 Directly opposite the Parliament is the impressive Palace of Holyroodhouse.
 The King’s official residence in Edinburgh, it is open to visitors at various times throughout the year.
 Guided tours through the grounds and Royal Apartments are a superb way to learn about royal history over the centuries.